omeriem/3AInternship2022-2023/README.md

 TODO :

+----------------------------------------week 10--------------------------------------------------------

+The week (from monday January 30th to Febrary 6th) :
+- 1- Finish the background section 2.7 : check the ReportOutline.txt file.
+For any exsisting work, you have to distinguish three points : good, limits, tools wrt. our approach.
+- 3- Continue State-of-the-Art Section (Section 3).
+- 4- Check and apply all comments from the report-outline files on the git and those in the main.pdf !
+- 5- Merge your overleaf and github drafts, and share with me your overleaf link.

 ----------------------------------------week 9--------------------------------------------------------
 The week (from monday January 23th to January 30th) :
 - 1- Finish the background section 2.7 : check the ReportOutline.txt file.
 For any exsisting work, you have to distinguish three points : good, limits, tools wrt. our approach.